dojonorth/fun-basics-dojo/README.md

 Finally, if you're after a balance between the two [then this is good](http://www.cakesolutions.net/teamblogs/category-theory-patterns-in-scala).
 As is [this](http://nikgrozev.com/2016/03/14/functional-programming-and-category-theory-part-1-categories-and-functors/).

 #### Exercise
+At last - something to do!
 Open CodemonSpec and un-ignore and make pass the tests.

 Here we'll establish a basic object and morphism that we'll use within subsequent exercises.

 Additional notes:
 * Note the basic Codemon trait.
 It defines an example object.
 Feel free to add more Codemon instances, but subsequent tests just assume the presence of these three.
 * The identity function is a required component of a category.
 It just returns whatever is passed to it.
 This could be a method on the Codemon objects, but I've instead chosen to leave it as a freestanding function in the companion object.
-I've followed this convention throughout the exercise as a whole; it's a slightly arbitrary decision, but I feel it represents a more idiomatic approach that highlights the distinction between data and functions.
+I've followed this convention of having functionality as companion object methods throughout the exercise as a whole; it's a slightly arbitrary decision, but I feel it represents a more idiomatic approach that highlights the distinction between data and functions.
 In real-world coding though, I'd tend towards putting functions within the instances themselves as I feel it makes for simpler code and aids discoverability.
 * Evolve is a basic morphism we'll add to our category.
-Create the function as guided by the spec and depicted by the diagram.
+Create the function as guided by the spec.
 Note the simplifying assumption that a RaabyChu evolves to itself - this is a little weird, but simplifies subsequent exercises.
 * The evolve morphism is a special type of morphism where the domain and codomain are the same.
 This is called an endomorphism.

 #### Take Home
-We've not gone into great depth on what categories are.
-We've created an example object and morphism within the category of finite sets and maps.
-How does this relate to programming?
+Touched on what categories are without going into great depth.
+The question is how they they relate to programming?
 Here's the reveal: when we're developing in a typed language, the class hierarchy itself forms a category within which:
-* *Objects are the types*: classes, traits, interfaces et.
+* *Objects are the types - * classes, traits, interfaces et.
-* *Morphisms are the two relationships between types*: subtyping and functions
+* *Morphisms are the two relationships between types - * subtyping and functions.

 We have our objects - the types.
 Check.
 The morphisms - functions and subtypes.
 Check.
 And they follow the rules of morphisms - in particular, they compose!
 For example:
 ```